 - For the purpose of sexual arousal or gratification.

-The Chicago State’s Attorney will have to prove each and every element of the crime to convict you.
+The Chicago State’s Attorney will have to prove each element of the crime to convict you.
 In order to do this, they will have to provide evidence to support their claim.
 Evidence that they can use to prove their case may include eyewitness testimony, photographs, video footage, receipts, bank account statements, DNA evidence, and forensic evidence.

 Penalties for Prostitution in Chicago